Atlas-Soft/DeepDoom/README.md

 ![exit_finding_map](webPhotos/exit_finding.PNG)
 #### Description:
-This scenario is designed to train the AI to spot an exit from a room, in the form of a hallway branching off this room, and move into that exit.
-Map is a square room where player starts in, with long 128-unit-wide corridor leading out of it.
-Player is randomly placed at a point inside the square starting room by a ZDoom ACS script that runs when player enters the map.
-The textures of the walls and floors are selected randomly by another ACS script from a pool of predefined textures.
-The player is rewarded for moving closer to the exit while looking at it (the exit is within a 21.6° field of view relative to player's direction).
-The player does not receive any reward for moving towards the exit while not looking at it.
-The player is penalized for bumping into walls and not moving.
+ - The purpose of this scenario is to train the AI on locating an exit from a room and move towards that exit, which is merely a long hallway branching off of the room.
+ - The map is a square room with a long 128-unit-wide corridor leading out of it, with randomly determined wall and floor textures at the time of loading the map.

+ - The player is randomly spawned at a point inside the square starting room by a ZDoom ACS script that runs when player enters the map.
+ - The player gets rewarded for moving towards the exit and is within a 21.6° field of view relative to the player's direction; therefore, the player does not get rewarded for moving towards the exit while not looking at it.

+ - The player gets penalized for bumping into walls and not moving.

 *Available Actions* : [MOVE_FORWARD, MOVE_BACKWARD, TURN_LEFT, TURN_RIGHT]

-This set of action are the minimum required to reach the level exit for this scenario.
+This set of action is the minimum required to complete the exit finding scenario.

 ##### Goal Function:

 - **+50** reward checkpoints
-- **+100** level exit
+- **+100** level exit - reward for completing the level
-- **-10** hitting walls
+- **-10** hitting walls - penalty for aimlessly bumping into the walls
-- **-1** living reward
+- **-1** living reward - ViZDoom config file penalty to encourage faster level completion

 ##### Files:
 - [exit_finding.wad](src/wads/exit_finding.wad)